 Money Advice Service: Set up by the Government, the Money Advice Service provide free and impartial information about the many benefits and entitlements pregnant women and parents can claim, whether in employment, unemployed or on a low income.

 Mummy's Star: Supporting women and their families affected by cancer during pregnancy or within 12 months after giving birth.
 Mummy's Star provides comprehensive information about cancer in pregnancy and helps women and their families get the support they need, access services that are available and, most importantly, for them to know that they are not alone when they are going through this.

 Go to Mummy's Star

 PANDAS Foundation UK: The PANDAS Foundation help to support and advise any parent who may be experiencing a perinatal illness, including Prenatal or Antenatal Depression; Postnatal Depression; Pre/Postnatal Anxiety; Postnatal Psychosis; Postnatal PTSD or Birth Trauma; Pre/Postnatal OCD.
 They also inform and guide family members, carers, friends and employers as to how they can support someone who is suffering from a perinatal illness.
-They also run a telephone helpline which is on 0843 28 98 401 and is open from 9am-8pm every day.
+They also run a telephone helpline which is open from 9am-8pm every day.

 Go to PANDAS Foundation UK

 Petals Charity: Petals (aka Pregnancy Expectations Trauma and Loss Society) provides specialised counselling to anyone affected by still birth; neonatal death; trauma or depression following childbirth; diagnosis of fetal anomalies; antenatal anxiety or depression; miscarriage; IVF anxiety; or fear of pregnancy or childbirth.